Classic Streamliners - TRAINCYCLOPEDIA

 By © by James G. Howes, Attribution, https://commons.wikimedia.org/w/index.php?curid=6590579

 In 1961, as railroad passenger traffic was declining, The Ambassador became just a section of the combined Capitol Limited - Columbian.
 It had one coach, a sleeping car, and a combination sleeper-lounge.
 The train operated separately from Willard, Ohio to Detroit with a dining car added.

 In 1964, The Ambassador name disappeared entirely, and the train was renamed the Capitol-Detroit.
 Now that the Chesapeake and Ohio Railroad had acquired control of the B&O, the train was rerouted over the C&O from Toledo to Fort Street Union Depot.

 On September 24, 1942, The Ambassador ran into the back of the Cleveland Express near Dickerson, Maryland northwest of Washington, DC.
-Twelve passengers and two crewmen were killed in the worst accident that the B&O had suffered since 1907.
+Sadly, twelve passengers and two crewmen were killed in the worst accident that the B&O had suffered since 1907.